wickworks/witchdice/README.md

 - better mobile layout for attacks; right now it gets scrambled
 - sort abilities to end of roll list
 - applies conditions >>> just say what the condition is
-- remove checkmark/trash for damage sources, use trash gutter & close by clicking off of it instead.

 - better border decorations to match the banner